Will-Banksy/lkm_template/README.md

 A generic project template for developing Linux Kernel Modules (LKMs), specifically enabling out of source tree builds.
 I'm a beginner with LKMs so I don't really know what I'm doing but this works for me so far, but there may be errors or bad design decisions.

-There is a c_cpp_properties.json file for configuring intellisense in vscode, which should just work - *provided* the linux source code can be found at ~/rpisrc/linux and the raspberrypi/tools repository can be found at ~/rpi_tools (if not, just change the include paths and compiler path in the json file to reflect the actual locations).
+There is a c_cpp_properties.json file for configuring intellisense in vscode, which should just work - *provided* the linux source code can be found at toolchain/linux and the raspberrypi/tools repository can be found at toolchain/tools (if not, just change the include paths and compiler path in the json file to reflect the actual locations, or make use of symlinks).

 ## Compilation